-It’s important to note that this post *is not* a list of the most popular burgers in Austin.
-It isn’t a post on the most iconic or classic Austin burger spots either (not going to mention names, but I didn’t like most of these burgers, sadly).
-It certainly isn’t a post on the cheapest burgers in town either- you’ll actually find that a lot of these burgers are on the mid range or higher end of the spectrum when it comes to price point.
-But rest assured that this is an honest list of the best burgers in Austin from a girl who has tried them all, from gourmet burgers to mom and pop spots.
+It’s important to note that this guide is not a list of the most popular burgers in Austin, nor is it a compilation of the most iconic or classic Austin burger spots either (not going to mention names, but we didn’t like most of these burgers, sadly).
+It certainly isn’t a collection of the cheapest burgers in town either.
+But rest assured that this is an honest guide to the best burgers in Austin from a team who has tried them all, from gourmet burgers to mom and pop spots.

 What Constitutes a Great Burger?

-We could spend hours debating what makes a great burger but as I went about trying different places here are the things that guaranteed a spot on my list of best burgers in Austin:
+We could spend hours debating what makes a great burger but as we went about trying different places here are the things that guaranteed a spot on our guide to the best burgers in Austin:

-- The patty absolutely must be the star of the show.
-The meat itself needs to stand alone.
+- The patty absolutely must be the star of the show and the meat itself should be show-stopping on its own.
 It should be juicy, flavorful, never dry or overcooked, and something that really catches your attention.
-I took a bite of the burger patty alone at every single place.
+We tested a bite of the burger patty alone at every single place.
 It’s the right thing to do.

 - The bun completes the burger.
 Period.
-There’s nothing more disappointing that an incredible burger patty encased in a mediocre bun.
-Or, on the flip side, some immaculate house made bun with a wimpy burger inside.
+There’s nothing more disappointing than an incredible burger patty encased in a mediocre bun.
+Or, on the flip side, some immaculate house-made bun with a wimpy burger inside.

 - Everything else is just gravy.
 Meaning, grilled onions, some secret millennial-old sauce recipe, a fried egg, bacon, or extra sharp cheddar are all a bonus.
 They’re all extras, they make the burger better (and perhaps more unique), but it isn’t the core.